BOND REPORT: Treasury Yields Rise After Comey Delivers Senate Testimony

 "The market will start to concentrate on supply next week and the FOMC meeting, and start repricing.
 You also have a lot of flight to quality buying that gets unwound that happened ahead of this Comey testimony and the U.K. elections," said di Galoma.

-The Treasury Department will auction off more than $84 billion of U.S. government paper next week, which could drive yields higher.
+The Treasury Department will auction off more than $84 billion of U.S. government paper next week right before the rate decision, which could drive yields higher.
 The new supply would need to be discounted to match the higher-returns of bonds issued after the widely anticipated rate hike.

-"All of today's events are well recognized by the markets and therefore selling should occur today or before the week due to front-loaded Treasury auction supply next week," said di Galoma.

 "Yields pulled back based on Mario Draghi's comments as he continues to be very dovish as to when the ECB might be paring back their bond buying program, investors were a little disappointed on that aspect," said Charles Ripley, an investment strategist for Allianz Investment Management.